Review

 Posted in Review

-Driving in a vehicle in India is almost like taking your life into your own hands.
-Oh Holy Cow it's hectic and indescribable unless you have a driver in his own car.
-Our driver Rajesh picked us up at the train station in Udaipur with a bouquet of red roses and a sign welcoming us to India,...
+Driving in India is almost like taking your life into your own hands.
+Oh, Holy Cow, it's hectic and indescribable unless you have a driver in his own car.
+Our driver Rajesh picked us up at the train station in Udaipur with a bouquet of red roses and a sign welcoming us to India, but the...

 Grand Mumbai - Private Tours